Greenville, Texas: Education

-Primary and secondary education of Greenville is provided by Greenville Independent School District along with private institutions such as Greenville Christian School.
+Primary and secondary education of Greenville is provided by Greenville Independent School District along with a charter school, Pioneer Technology and Arts Academy, and private institutions such as Greenville Christian School.

 Postsecondary education is offered through Paris Junior College-Greenville Center.
-Texas A&M University-Commerce, a major university of over 12,000 students, is located 15 mi northeast in Commerce.
+East Texas A&M University, a major university of over 12,000 students, is located 15 mi northeast in Commerce.

 Government

 Local government

 According to the city's most recent Comprehensive Annual Financial Report Fund Financial Statements, the city's various funds had $19.9 million in revenues, $21.7 million in expenditures, $10.1 million in total assets, $1.8 million in total liabilities, and $1.4 million in investments.

-The structure of the management and coordination of city services is:

 Greenville is a voluntary member of the North Central Texas Council of Governments, the purpose of which is to coordinate individual and collective local governments and facilitate regional solutions, eliminate unnecessary duplication, and enable joint decisions.

 State government

-Greenville is represented in the Texas Senate by Republican Bob Hall, District 2, and in the Texas House of Representatives by Republican Bryan Slaton District 2.
+Greenville is represented in the Texas Senate by Republican Angela Paxton, District 8, and in the Texas House of Representatives by Republican Brent Money, District 2.